Muhammad-Morgan/mindluster-task/README.md

 - GET request is working.
 - Mutations aren't I am afraid.

-I deployed, and just made sure everything is working:
+I deployed, and just made sure everything is working in Dev as I said earlier...
+Just to be sure:

 - CreateTask.
 - EditTask.